Unforgiven: Legacy

-In 2004, Unforgiven was deemed "culturally, historically, or aesthetically significant" by the Library of Congress and was selected for preservation in the United States National Film Registry.

-In 2013, the Writers Guild of America ranked Peoples' script for Unforgiven as the 30th greatest ever written.
+In 2013, the Writers Guild of America ranked Peoples' script for Unforgiven as the 30th-greatest ever written.

-Several story elements of the film are paralleled in "The Noblest of Men, and a Woman", a side-quest in the 2018 video game Red Dead Redemption 2, including an English Bob-like former gunfighter having his biography written by a naive journalist, the player having to visit an aging outlaw who runs a pig farm, the gunfighter revealing himself to be a complete fraud, a final shootout where the player kills him, and the journalist deciding to write a fictional account of the gunfighter's death that completely ignores the truth of what really happened.

 Home media

 Unforgiven was released as premium home video, on DVD and VHS, on September 24, 2002.
 It was released on Blu-ray Book (a Blu-ray Disc with book packaging) on February 21, 2012.
 Special features include an audio commentary by Clint Eastwood biographer Richard Schickel; four documentaries including "All on Accounta Pullin' a Trigger", "Eastwood & Co.: Making Unforgiven", "Eastwood...A Star", and "Eastwood on Eastwood", and more.
 Unforgiven was released on 4K UHD Blu-ray on May 16, 2017.

 Remake

 A Japanese adaptation of Unforgiven, directed by Lee Sang-il and starring Ken Watanabe, was released in 2013.
 The plot of the 2013 version is very similar to the original, but it takes place in Japan during the Meiji period, with the main character being a samurai instead of a bandit.